OSGeo/gdal/doc/source/drivers/raster/envi.rst

 Creation Options:

+-  .. co:: INTERLEAVE
+      :choices: BSQ, BIP, BIL

--  **INTERLEAVE=BSQ/BIP/BIL**: Force the generation specified type of interleaving. **BSQ** -- band sequential (default), **BIP** --- data interleaved by pixel, **BIL** -- data interleaved by line.
+      Force the generation specified type of
+      interleaving. **BSQ** -- band sequential (default), **BIP** --- data interleaved by pixel, **BIL** -- data interleaved by line.
       Starting with GDAL 3.5, when copying from a source dataset with multiple bands which advertises a INTERLEAVE metadata item, if the INTERLEAVE creation option is not specified, the source dataset INTERLEAVE will be automatically taken into account.

+-  .. co:: SUFFIX
+      :choices: REPLACE, ADD

--  **SUFFIX=REPLACE/ADD**: Force adding ".hdr" suffix to supplied filename, e.g. if user selects "file.bin" name for output dataset, "file.bin.hdr" header file will be created.
+      Force adding ".hdr" suffix to supplied
+      filename, e.g. if user selects "file.bin" name for output dataset, "file.bin.hdr" header file will be created.
 By default header file suffix replaces the binary file suffix, e.g. for "file.bin" name "file.hdr" header file will be created.

-NOTE: Implemented as ``gdal/frmts/raw/envidataset.cpp``.
+NOTE: Implemented as :source_file:`frmts/raw/envidataset.cpp`.

 Driver capabilities
 -------------------